rgildiaz/ITI/pxeboot.md

 ---

 ## Ubuntu Server 20.04.4
-While any Linux operating system should be able to follow the steps below to setup a server, Ubuntu is a good choice for this project since it is very well documented and supported.
-I began working from a fresh install of [Ubuntu Server 20.04.4 LTS](https://releases.ubuntu.com/20.04/) on an [Intel NUC](#equipment-and-other-notes).
+While the steps below should work for any Linux distribution, Ubuntu is a good choice for this project since it is very well documented and supported.
+I began working from a fresh install of [Ubuntu Server 20.04.4 LTS](https://releases.ubuntu.com/20.04/) on an [Intel NUC](#equipment).

 ### Setup
 To begin, install the necessary packages: